-Many no-native Italian speakers have difficulty pronouncing double consonants in Italian.
+Many non-native Italian speakers struggle with pronouncing double consonants.

-Here’s a simple rule: if you see a consonant in Italian, say it!
+Here’s a simple rule: if you see an Italian consonant, say it!

-Unlike English, Italian is a phonetic language, so be certain to pronounce (and write!) both consonants in Italian words when they are doubled.
+Because Italian, unlike English, is a phonetic language, make sure to pronounce both consonants when they are doubled.

-That should help you avoid asking for pain (pena) instead of a pen (penna) at la cartoleria (the stationery store).
+This should help you avoid asking for pain (pena) rather than a pen (penna) at la cartoleria (the stationery store).

-For those studying English as a second language it seems that there is no logic, no reason, no rational for the use of prepositions.
+For those studying English as a second language, it seems that there is no logic, no reason, no rationale for the use of prepositions.

 Those studying Italian usually share the same sentiments.
 Just compare the difference in these sentences: Vado a casa.
 Vado in banca.
 Vado al cinema.

-Though, there’s only one sure way to approach them: commit to memory how to use the preposizioni semplici (simple prepositions) a, con, da, di, in, per, su, and tra/fra.
+However, there’s only one guaranteed method to approach them: memorize how to use the preposizioni semplici (simple prepositions) a, con, da, di, in, per, su, and tra/fra.

-They are difficult to translate, but it is important to master such terms such as cioè, insomma, magari, and mica
+They are difficult to translate, but it is important to master such terms as cioè, insomma, magari, and mica.

 Italians use body language and hand gestures to punctuate an expression and give it a shading that the word or phrase itself lacks.